 More than any other type of company, key man insurance is crucial to niche businesses.

 For example, hedge funds, research, and biomedical firms, companies with exclusive contracts and other businesses with patents and proprietary systems, all rely heavily on the niche expertise of a key employee or business owner.

 What happens to the company if one of these niche people dies unexpectedly?

 Even non-profits are candidates for key man life insurance.

-The most common non-profit organizations who need life insurance are churches and religious institutions.
-While they are not in business to make a profit, churches still expand and grow as their ministry and congregations grow.
-A result of this growth is the need for a new worship center, classrooms or a gymnasium.
+The most common non-profit organizations needing life insurance are churches and religious institutions.
+Churches routinely need to expand as their ministry and congregations grow, creating needs for additional classrooms, a gymnasium, or worship center.

-In order to borrow the funds necessary, many lenders will require a key man life insurance policy on the pastor of the church, or their elders.
+To borrow the funds necessary, many banks will require a life insurance policy on the pastor of the church or their elders.
 This makes very good sense as the growth of the church is in large part related to the vision of its pastor or minister.

 All Other Business Owners Scenarios